 - “Are you feeling disrespected in our marriage?”

 - “Is there something you need from me that I am not giving you?”

 - it’s possible there could be such severe situations that a wife may have to say, “I want to be the best possible wife for you.
 I want to honor and respect you.
 But I can’t be with you if you continue to do X. It’s up to you.
 I won’t try to force you to do anything.
 It is totally your call how you decide to act.
 But I want you to know that this is a boundary that I have to protect in our marriage.
 I will do what I need to do if you continue talking about having sex with/sexting with/behaving in such a sexual way with that woman.
 I expect you to treat me and our marriage with respect.”

-I do think that if a husband feels greatly respected by his wife – that will draw him to her and make it much less likely that he would want to flirt with other women.
-We are always either drawing our husbands closer or pushing them away.
-A wife can certainly make sure SHE is honoring her husband and God and the marriage covenant on her end.
+It is my opinion that if a husband feels greatly respected by his wife – that will make it less likely that he would want to flirt with other women.
+A wife can certainly seek to honor her husband and God and the marriage covenant on her end.
 And she can pray for God’s Spirit to convict him and bring him to repentance.

 HOW TO MOST POWERFULLY INFLUENCE A MAN

 - In my experience, men only allow people they greatly admire and respect to influence their decisions.
 And men only allow people who respect THEM to influence their decisions.

 If your husband doesn’t seem to care about your feelings – you may be able to influence his feelings by becoming a woman he can greatly respect and by showing respect for him for the good that you see in him.

 THEN – if you say that something hurts you – he will be so much more likely to care about your feelings and to desire to make things better.

 IF MY HUSBAND IS FLIRTING WITH OTHER WOMEN